AlexanderAmpuero/UTM-Vault/CSC148 Notes/Weekly and Textbook/4 - Linked Lists.md

         # After the loop, curr is the last node in the LinkedList.
         # assert curr is not None and curr.next is None
 ```
-At this point, the astute reader will point out a flaw in this change: we aren't  guranteed that `curr` starts off as a node - it could be `None`.
+At this point, the astute reader will point out a flaw in this change: we aren't  guaranteed that `curr` starts off as a node - it could be `None`.
 But because we don't want to deal with that, we just say `TODO: what if curr starts off as None?`

 So then after the loop ends, we know that `curr` refers to the last node in the linked list, and we are finally in a position to add the given item to the linked list.
 To do so, we need to create a new node and then connect it in.